SamanthaSays/samanthasays.github.io/mods/_posts/2023-12-28-Starfield.md

 Remember to not just blindly copy somebody else's mod list.
 Make sure each mod is one that you really want!
 Because of this, my installed dependencies are not listed.

-Additionally, I use the Nvidia Game Filter to apply the Sharpen+ filter, with Intensity at 20%, and Texture Details at 25%.

 You can purchase Starfield at <a target="_blank" href="https://greenmangaming.sjv.io/samanthasays-starfield">Green Man Gaming</a> through my affiliate link.

 <table class="modlist">